mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 This way we just set offset in the input stream to what if was before running `p` and then fail.
 There is a mismatch now in what remains unconsumed vs offset position, but it does not matter in this case because we end parsing immediately by calling `fail`.
+It may matter in other cases.
+We will see how to do better in situations like this later in the chapter.

 ## Parsing expressions